sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 In addition to ERPs, below is the full list of measures you can compute:

-- *Power spectrum*: performs spectral decomposition for each condition and electrode.
+- *Power spectra*: performs spectral decomposition for each condition and electrode.
 You can enter here specific parameters  for the  [spectopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=spectopo.m) function.

 - *ERP-image*: pre-compute the ERP-image.

 - *ERPs*/ *ITCs*: The last two checkboxes allow computing event-related spectral perturbation in the form of event-related spectral power changes (ERSPs), and event-related phase consistencies (ITCs) for each condition.
-To compute the ERSP and/or ITC measures, several time/frequency parameters are required.
+Several time/frequency parameters are required to compute the ERSP and/or ITC measures.
 To choose these values, you may enter the relevant [newtimef.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=newtimef.m) keywords and arguments in the text box.

 - You may also compute custom measures when calling the [pop_precomp.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_precomp.m) function from the line.

 Select the <span style="color: brown">Study → Precompute measures</span> menu item.
 Tick the box and complete the parameters for all measures.
-Also for the *ERSP* parameters, change the parameters *nfreqs* to 30 and *ntimesout* to 60 to speed up calculation.
+Also, for the *ERSP* parameters, change the parameters *nfreqs* to 30 and *ntimesout* to 60 to speed up calculation.
 Press *Ok*.

 ![px](/assets/images/studyprecomp3.png)

 In general, we recommend selecting all measures when possible.
 Computing spectra and ERP-image is fast and should only take a few seconds.
 Computing ERSP and ITC should take from two to five minutes.
-Then again, select menu item <span style="color: brown">Study → Plot channel measures</span>.
-The measures are not greyed any more and all of them are available for plotting.
+Then again, select the <span style="color: brown">Study → Plot channel measures</span> menu item.
+The measures are not greyed anymore, and all of them are now available for plotting.

 ![600px](/assets/images/studyplot1.png)

-Note that the specta, ERPimage, and ERSP/ITCs plotting options are similar to the ERP plotting options we looked at previously.
-For spectra, the menu is similar to the ERP's menu with the difference that the top box lets you specify the frequency range you wish to plot.
+Note that the spectra, ERPimage, and ERSP/ITCs plotting options are similar to the ERP plotting options we looked at previously.
+For spectra, the menu is similar to the ERP's menu, with the difference that the top box lets you specify the frequency range you wish to plot.
 For ERSPs / ITCs, you can specify and time and frequency range as well as power and ITC limits.

 ### Plotting spectra